Property Comparator

 - When comparing multiple listings in the same market.

-- While weighing owner-occupied versus investment options.
+- When deciding between owner-occupied and investment options.

 Worked example

 Property A costs $325,000 with $3,900 in annual taxes and $2,100 in rent potential.
 Property B costs $350,000 with $2,700 in taxes and $2,300 in rent.
-Despite the higher price, Property B shows stronger net income after taxes.
+Property B is the better investor pick because the rent and after-tax income are stronger, even though the sticker price is higher.

 What to do next

-Related tools: Rental Analyzer and Rental Income Projector.
+Also useful: Property Calculator and Rental Income Projector.

 Related tools